2025 confirmed budget

 • While inflation overall is returning to the Bank of Canada’s target range, the Non-Residential Building Construction Price Index (NRBCPI) is still higher than normal which impacts the capital budget and forecast.

-Future Guelph Strategic Plan
+Future Guelph Strategic Plan alignment

 Implementation of the Future Guelph Strategic Plan remained an important factor in determining priorities for the 2025 confirmation budget.
 However, as the City balances progress toward Council’s objectives with affordability pressures, the pace of implementation in some areas has slowed.
 Through the budget process, further prioritization within the Future Guelph Strategic Plan occurred, and focused on areas of the plan tied to housing, affordability, accountability, and core infrastructure renewal.
 Delivery of action items related to non-core infrastructure, and optional programs and services were scaled over a longer implementation period.

-The following provides more details related to investments and impacted initiatives as part of the 2025 budget:
+The following provides more details related to investments and impacted initiatives as part of the 2025 confirmed budget:

 Foundations